Hamm-J/Reddit-Top-Posts-Heatmap/README.md

 - **Search autocompletion**: Sometimes we need autocompletion to find the subreddit we desire.
 I plan to leverage the search auto-complete API Reddit provides to generate a dropdown of subreddits that the user might be in the process of inputting.
+- **Convert to local time**: Currently, the Heatmap displays the day and time in terms of [Unix Time](https://en.wikipedia.org/wiki/Unix_time), as the Reddit API is set in.
+  I plan to to leverage the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to convert the Heatmap's time to the user's local time.

 ## License